+Perspective

-Perspective Personal Newsletter from the Rabinowitz-Voronoff Financial Group First Quarter 2016 The Economic Power of Positive Thinking It's the new year - a time when many of us look forward with optimism to the year ahead.
+Personal Newsletter from The BKE Financial Team

+First Quarter 2016

+The Economic Power of Positive Thinking

+It's the new year - a time when many of us look forward with optimism to the year ahead.
 As we start another year, we often make self-improvement resolutions or promise to do things better than in the past.
 It's a time when positive thinking is at its highest.

 However, from an investment perspective, optimism has been in short supply for many investors, especially after what was a rough 2015 for North American equities markets.
 As we look forward to 2016, Canada is likely to continue to face slower growth prospects, largely in part to persistently low oil and commodity prices.

 Despite continuing economic challenges, there may be reason to be more optimistic.
 Former World Bank economist Charles Kenny believes that optimism can drive success in far-reaching ways, including from a collective economic perspective.
 He looked at various studies which show that optimism encourages higher levels of risk acceptance, experimentation, hard work and overall happiness.
+In turn, this has been

+In This Issue: Page

+Power of Attorney Checklist 2

+What Your Credit Score Says 2

+Transferring Your Pension 3

+Emotions and Investing 4

-And in turn, this has been associated with more rapid productivity growth and even stronger economic performance when comparing certain nations.
-In contrast, a pessimistic attitude has the potential to be self-fulfilling.
-Even if our pessimism is grounded in reality, studies show that we would have a better chance of improving our economic fortunes if we pretended to be optimistic.
+associated with rapid productivity growth and stronger economic performance when comparing certain nations.
 Looking positively at the Canadian market may seem difficult after last year, but let's remember that these are temporary times.
 Periods of downward volatility have been shown to smooth out over time.
 Since 1956, the S&P/TSX Composite Index (with dividends reinvested) has only had 16 annual periods with total negative returns.
 The majority of periods (or 73%) have been positive.
 As the time period increases, the number of negative periods decreases.
 For three-year periods, the number of negative periods reduces to eight.
 And, there has never been a 5-, 10- or 20-year period with a negative return.
-History has also shown that market declines have always been followed by greater recoveries.
+History has also shown that market declines have been followed by greater recoveries.
 Stock market gains can be swift and unpredictable.
 Investors who choose to stay out of the market, even for short periods, may miss out on great opportunities.
 As we have said in the past, portfolios built on a solid foundation that start with a financial plan incorporating securities selected with quality, diversification and individual needs in mind - along with some positive thinking - may help to weather the inevitable rough periods that continue to be present from time to time.
 "How Optimism Strengthens Economies", 01/08/15, Bloomberg.
-S&P/TSX Total Return Index, 01/01/1956 to 12/31/2014.
+S&P/TSX Total Return Index, 01/01/56 to 12/31/14.